alphaura/pressEnterRepo/README.md

 ## Values Section

 This section has the last checkbox as part of the main task, which was to make a pop-up trigger upon the "Learn More" button being clicked.
-For this, I used javaScript and made the pop-up as an alert, that pulls the current date and time from the user's device.
+For this, I used javaScript and made a pop-up that pulls the current date and time from the user's device.

 As an added feature to the section, I have made the value cards zoom-in on hover to give more importance to them, and also made it slide-up when the section is visible in viewport.